This is part 5 of a 9-part behind the scenes series on how we ran our biggest launches. You can start at the beginning right here.

 And most importantly at launch, where’s the incentive to buy now?
 (We’ll get to that one in a minute.)

-But somehow, for whatever reason, OBO felt different than PWYC.
+But somehow, for whatever reason, calling it OBO felt different than calling it PWYC.
 People are used to OBO from garage sales and eBay and Craigslist and classified ads.
 OBO is about empowering the buyer, not condescending to them.
 It felt different, somehow workable.

 So giving an actual, sticker price, but adding an OBO (Or Best Offer) on the end?